Watch President Biden Haul Ass in the Electric Ford F-150 During Unplanned Test Drive

 It's reported by Morgan Chalfant of The Hill that this test drive was totally unscheduled.
 In a tweet, Ford North America Product Communications Manager Mike Levine said, "So.
 This just happened," referencing the president's quick spin behind the wheel.

-In the videos below, you can see that Biden is definitely showing off the new pickup's performance, telling the press, "This sucker's quick!"
+below, you can see that Biden is definitely showing off the new pickup's performance, telling the press, "This sucker's quick!"
 He takes the truck on a high-speed run, saying he would "step on it and come off at 80 miles per hour."
 The president is clearly having as much fun as he can for this short time that he can actually, y’know, drive.

 Sitting presidents are typically barred from getting behind the wheel, but that's only on public roads.
 During his presidency, Barack Obama drove a Chevy Volt somewhat secretly on White House grounds, a far cry from the full-on test drive that Biden did today at Ford's facilities.
 The prototype Lightning pickup that he drove was still covered in camo, although several specs of the truck are now coming into focus following the president's visit.